marcopolo4k/Provision/README.md

 Script to provision files to linux VM's.
 Developed on Mac->CentOS.

+Similar to puppet etc but this was an attempt to focus on automating the login.
+I'm sure it's recreating the wheel to some extent - kind of a learning project, but I use it.

 # Usage
 Use one or two arguments:
 ```
-./provision.pl system_name [username]
+provision system_name [username]
+(default user is root)
 ```
-- /system.plans - list of systems' plans
-- /files - list of files to include in those plans
+~/prov_config/system_plans - list of systems' plans (ls this to look for hostnames) ~/prov_config/files - list of files to include in those plans

 ## Features
 This is mainly designed to get basic environment stuffs over to a newly provisioned VM: